NTUEE-ESLab/2017Fall-NoPenNoGain/README.md

       sudo node main

 ### /toolbar
-* Compile and install on your PC.
-Useful link: https://www.qt.io/
+* Compile and install QT creator on your PC. (link: https://www.qt.io/)
+* When you compile it, you should put the all .cpp/.h/.qrc/.ui/.pro file in the same folder and remake the qrc file again.

 ## Demo
 ![inked2_li](https://user-images.githubusercontent.com/30167968/34902208-a4874268-f851-11e7-933b-e55a008b5e46.jpg)